Bank of England job will put Carney to the test

 Unusually for a central banker, Carney may also have to contend with speculation that he has ambitions to enter politics one day, something he had to deny categorically in November.

-Yet Carney's appointment has been widely welcomed and former policymakers say his can-do style will give the Bank new impetus.
+Yet Carney's appointment has been widely welcomed and former policymakers say his can-do style will give the BoE new impetus.

 He has signalled his preference for giving clear guidance on where monetary policy is going - something long opposed by the man he will replace, Mervyn King.